lcc2207/scalr-cli-import/README.md

 </table>

-#### copy the instance file over
+#### Copy the instance file over
-- copy the vmware-instances.json to instance.json
+- Copy the vmware-instances.json to instance.json
 - Make sure to update the contents of the file to match your environment

 #### Update line below in the "import.sh" script with the actual farm role ID that the servers will be impprted into